 Does the second round have to raise the same amount of funds as the first and at the same value?

-No, the share price can increase over time and you can raise very different amounts – it really is agile.
+No, the share price can increase over time and you can raise different amounts – it really is agile.

 How long can the agile funding round take place after the first round has closed?